Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$

 The precise origin of the CDW phase in 1$T$-TiSe$_2$ remains a subject of ongoing debate, with leading theories considering a combination of Peierls instability, Jahn-Teller effects, and, significantly, the condensation of excitons --- bound electron-hole ($e$-$h$) pairs \cite{EMorosan2006, Cercellier2007, MPorer2014, JWezel2010, AKogar2017, YCheng2022, Hedayat2019}.
 This last mechanism suggests 1$T$-TiSe$_2$ may realize an excitonic insulator.
-Further complexity arises below $T_{\rm CDW}$, where a broad resistivity peak is observed around 165 K ($T^*$) \cite{Salvo1976, KRossnagel2002}.
-The origin of this $T^*$ anomaly is also debated, with proposed explanations including quasiparticle effective mass renormalization \cite{CMonney2010}, Fermi surface reconstruction \cite{PKnowles2020}, incoherence-to-coherence crossover \cite{OYi2024}, and a shift in dominant carrier type \cite{HUeda2021}.
-Ultrafast optical spectroscopy, with its ability to probe dynamics on femtosecond timescales, offers a powerful approach to elucidate these competing interactions and reveal the underlying mechanisms \cite{Giannetti2016}.
+Further complexity emerges below $T_{\rm CDW}$, where a broad resistivity anomaly appears around 165 K ($T^*$) \cite{Salvo1976, KRossnagel2002}.
+Despite extensive studies, the microscopic origin of this temperature scale remains unsettled, with proposed interpretations ranging from effective mass renormalization \cite{CMonney2010} and Fermi surface reconstruction \cite{PKnowles2020} to incoherence-to-coherence crossover \cite{OYi2024} and changes in dominant carrier type \cite{HUeda2021}.
+These unresolved issues suggest that competing electronic and lattice interactions evolve on multiple energy and time scales, motivating time-resolved probes capable of disentangling their dynamical interplay \cite{Giannetti2016}.